bachya/aiowatttime/README.md

 ## Retry Logic

-By default, `aiowatttime` will handle expired token for you.
-By default, when the library encounters such a token, it will:
+By default, `aiowatttime` will handle expired access tokens for you.
+When a token expires, the library will:

 * Request a new token
 * Pause for 1 second (to be respectful of the API rate limiting)
 * Attempt the original request again

-* Perform the above sequence a total of 3 times
+By default, this sequence will be attempted 3 times.
 Both the number of retries and the delay between retries can be configured when instantiating a client:

 ```python
 import asyncio